GeorgOhneH/ethz-document-fetcher/README.md

 ```

 ## Contribution
-If you made your own model, consider making a pull request so other people can use it.
+If you made your own template, consider making a pull request so other people can use it.
 Please replace all passwords and sensitive values with `null`.

 ### Writing your own module